DoubleAgents: Human-Agent Alignment in a Socially Embedded Workflow: Seminar Planning: A Human Coordination Problem

 \section{Seminar Planning: A Human Coordination Problem}

 Human coordination—such as assigning work shifts or scheduling job interviews—is both cognitively demanding and socially delicate.
 Unlike tasks with stable inputs and predictable outcomes, coordination requires managing uncertainty, reconciling multiple perspectives, and sustaining relationships over time.
-Even small lapses—missed follow-ups, unclear tone, or misaligned expectations—can erode trust and derail collective progress.
+Even small lapses—missed follow-ups, unclear tone, or misaligned expectations—derail coordination and strain relationships.
 These challenges make coordination both essential and persistently difficult in many areas of knowledge work.

 We study these challenges through one concrete and consequential setting: organizing an academic seminar series.
 A typical series spans an entire semester and involves inviting a new external speaker nearly every week, amounting to 8–12 speakers per term.
-Early on, organizers must identify potential speakers, gather their availability constraints, and balance their own, such as ensuring topical diversity across weeks and securing highly sought-after senior researchers who are harder to schedule.
+Early on, organizers must identify potential speakers, gather their availability constraints, and balance their own preferences-such as ensuring topical diversity across weeks and securing highly sought-after senior researchers who are harder to schedule.

 However, the most unpredictable and challenging part is dealing with responses.
 Some people do not reply at all and require multiple follow-ups to elicit a response.
 Some give only vague and tentative replies that need repeated confirmation.
 Some can be flakey and unreliable, offering slots but later canceling.
 And many unexpected problem cases arise: people might be on parental leave, ask for visa letters or funding support, recommend a different speaker, request a different date or talk modality, or raise logistical demands.
 In such human coordination tasks, you can rarely predict what is coming.
 Therefore, conventional scheduling tools such as Calendly\footnote{https://calendly.com/} or When2Meet\footnote{https://www.when2meet.com/} are ill-suited to this setting.
 They assume stable constraints and one-shot coordination, yet seminar scheduling requires ongoing negotiation, persuasion, and relationship maintenance.
 Unlike ordinary meeting scheduling, seminar speakers are doing you a favor, which means you cannot simply send them a link to pick a time—you must persuade and negotiate.
 Social dynamics and etiquette also play a large role: organizers must time their emails carefully to avoid overwhelming, annoying, or losing momentum with potential speakers, who are often busy scholars.
 Knowing when to nudge, follow up, or wait is subtle.
 Email remains the standard medium for professional and academic outreach, allowing organizers to adapt tone—formal, casual, or enthusiastic—to different speakers in ways scheduling links cannot.
 It also supports sharing rich context, such as talk topics, background, past speakers, or travel plans—far beyond simply choosing a calendar slot.